zapta/greenpak_oled/README.md

 ## FAQ

+Q: What is the operating voltage of the OLED display.

+A: 3.3V nominal.

+---

 Q: What SPI mode is used?

-A: SPI mode 0 as required by the SSD1306
+A: SPI mode 0 as required by the SSD1306 and SH1106 controllers.

 ---